glauciosouthier/SolrBrsPlugin/README.md

 ```ruby
 ab,AB => abstract_html
 ```
-This will translate "device.ab." as a query for the term "device" over the abstract_html field.
-I don't remember at the moment whether or not the Swan field is still case-sensitive.
+This will translate "device.ab." or "(device)[ab]" as a query for the term "device" over the abstract_html field.
 Our whole fieldAliases.txt file looks like this:
 ```ruby
 rev => revisor
 rel => relator